IHEfty/1000-Codes-in-Tender/examples/termimage/README.md

 - **termcolor.td**: Contains utilities for converting RGB values to ANSI color codes.
 - **termimage.td**: Implements the logic for decoding images and converting them to ASCII art.
 - **cli.td**: The main script that processes and displays the selected image.

-## Explore More

-The **Termimage** project is one of many examples in the **1000+ Codes in Tender** repository.
-Feel free to explore and experiment with different images and settings to enhance your understanding of image processing with Tender!